top of page

 Hotels in Drumheller

 The hotel we visit the most often is the Surestay Plus Best Western.
 The hotel itself isn't flashy, but they do offer a free breakfast and it has a swimming pool with water slide.
-Hotel pool + water slide = happy kids!
-We've stayed once at the Ramada as well which also has a pool and is similarly priced.

 Camping in Drumheller

-Our favourite campground is River Grove Campground, as there is a pretty good play area in the camp ground, and it is just a short walk away from the Rotary Spray Park and the World's Largest Dinosaur.
+Our favourite campground is River Grove Campground, as there is a pretty good play area in the campground, and it is just a short walk away from the Rotary Spray Park and the World's Largest Dinosaur.

 Drumheller is a fantastic destination to visit from late spring through early fall, when the weather is generally dry and suited to exploring its unique landscape.
-However, summer temperatures often reach the high 20s and 30s Celsius, and in many areas, shade is hard to come by.
-Don't get caught out - bring plenty of water and apply sunscreen regularly.

 Winter in Drumheller is much quieter, with the trade off being that temperatures often fall to -30°C, and some outdoor activities are off-limits.
 That said, winter is a wonderful time to visit the museum, and the canyons and hoodoos look stunning with a light dusting of snow, provided you time it right.